Define Capability Needs

 While not every program will be able to choose the level of oversight demanded by Decision Authorities, SWP programs should strive to make the case for delegation of certain decisions to maximize the effectiveness of agile methodologies.
 Programs can propose interim progress reviews to encourage delegation while also ensuring Decision Authorities have the appropriate level of insight into program progress.

 The program needs to work collaboratively with the respective functional communities to coalesce individual strategies and plans into a cohesive acquisition strategy that captures the key processes that will be used to execute the program.
 More details here: Acquisition Strategy

 The OSD SWP team requests that any program approved to use the SWP, complete the SWP Registration Form (CAC required) with basic program information for OSD and Congressional insight into pathway usage and emailing to the OSD SWP mailbox at [email protected].
 This is for tracking purposes only and once Service acquisition reporting systems capture SWP data elements, will no longer be necessary.
 Requested information includes:

 - Program Name (Long Name and Short Name)

 - Lead Component

 - Software Path (Application, Embedded, Business System)

 - Program Estimate Total (ROM)

 The OSD SWP team has minimized reporting requirements to those data elements that provide enterprise-level insight to senior acquisition leaders and external stakeholders.
-The OSD SWP team requests submission on a semi-annual basis for those data elements (April and October).
+The OSD SWP team requests programs complete the Semi-Annual Reporting Form (CAC required) and email to [email protected] on a semi-annual basis (April and October).
 Any other metrics adopted by programs are for their internal use and do not need to be reported.